 There are dozens of ban or levy actions around the world from Africa, Asia, Europe and over 100 counties and municipalities in the US.
 Hawaii was the first US state to mandate a ban.

 There is strong momentum and public support in Australia for a ban (a levy has been deemed too complex to administer and it loses impact after a while).
 Tasmania, Northern Territory, and the A.C.T. have already banned lightweight retail bags, but their bans still allow 'biodegradable' bags.
+In 2016, Queensland announced a ban on lightweight plastic retail bags, including 'degradable' and biodegradable' bags to come into effect in July 2018.
 In 2016, South Australia announced they will expand their ban to include 'degradable' and 'biodegradable' bags.